 But the biggest reason related to no more wasted class time is teachers can add their lessons to the digital interactive notebooks as videos.
-Students watch lessons right from their notebook.
+Students watch lessons right from their notebooks.
 Think of it as a way to house your flipped video lessons.

 Interactive notebooks are great resources for students, but digital interactive notebooks focus on student-centered learning if done correctly.

 Also, because it's digital, you can assess that students understand the material on the go while practicing social distancing.
-You may add comments, tasks, digital stickers, and resources right in their notebook.
+You may add comments, tasks, digital stickers, and resources in their notebook.

 Students love technology!
 It's time to learn how to take the curriculum you need to teach and infuse the technology appropriately.
 As teachers, we must STOP using devices as consumption devices!
 Students need to learn how to create and personalize their learning.
 Using digital interactive notebooks is a significant first step to this change in philosophy, and you should implement them on day one.

 So what's next?
 Do you know where to start?
 My goal is to help you.
-If you've never heard of digital interactive notebooks, you should check out this post and grab my free graphic organizers.
+If you've never heard of digital interactive notebooks, check out this post and grab my free graphic organizers.

-If you are looking for already made lessons you can use in your classroom this year, you will want to look at my already made templates and units.
+If you are looking for already-made lessons you can use in your classroom this year, you will want to look at my already-made templates and units.
 You can find them here.

-However, if you are ready to learn how to integrate technology so that it supports your curricular goals and help take the stress out of the upcoming year, let me help give you the confidence you need to get started.
+However, if you are ready to learn how to integrate technology so that it supports your curricular goals and helps take the stress out of the upcoming year, let me help give you the confidence you need to get started.
 Check out my Let's Get Digital course to help you.

 If you have any questions, please comment below and ask away.